Flow 23 --- RSA-2048 → ML-KEM-768 Immediate Rotation

 * Demonstrate capability reduction handling (losing sign/verify).

-* Encrypt with original KID and observe successor selection.
+* Encrypt with the same KID and observe the new PRIMARY material.

 Steps :